MPAC raises alarm over kidnapping, killings across Nigeria

-The Muslim Public Affairs Centre (MPAC) has raised an alarm over the rise in violent attacks across Nigeria.
-In a statement on Wednesday, 19 November 2025, Executive Chairman Disu Kamor called on the government to take urgent and decisive action to protect citizens.
+The Muslim Public Affairs Centre (MPAC) has raised alarm over a sharp rise in violent attacks across Nigeria.
+In a statement on Wednesday, November 19, 2025, Executive Chairman Disu Kamor called on the government to take urgent and decisive action to protect citizens.

 The statement highlighted a string of deeply troubling attacks in just one week, including the killing of a Nigerian Army Brigadier-General by ISWAP insurgents in the North-East and the abduction of 25 schoolgirls from a secondary school in Kebbi State, during which the Vice Principal, who tried to protect the students, was killed.